EdinburghUniversityTheatreCompany/Constitution/README.md

 ---
-title: Home
+title: About this Site
-permalink: /index.html
+permalink: /about.html
-nav_order: 1
+nav_order: 3
 ---

 # EUTC Constitution & Production Guidelines